kumahq/kuma-website/docs/docs/dev/contribute/introduction.md

 INFO	Downloading Kuma from: https://download.konghq.com/mesh-alpine/kuma-0.0.0-preview.4d3a9fd03-darwin-amd64.tar.gz
 ```

-You'll then able to run kumactl with:
+You then run kumactl with:

 ```shell
 ./kuma-0.0.0-preview.4d3a9fd03/bin/kumactl